 In order to provide a rigorous education and qualify our students for personal and professional success, AHS students and faculty use technology in each course.
 Course material is located online and therefore students have access to online resources quickly at school and at home.
 Software programs give students the ability to communicate electronically with teachers and other students in an organized workflow.
-The technology selected by the school for this is the iPad.
+The technology selected by the school for this is the iPad or a laptop computer.

 Ambassador High School is a Google Apps for Education school.
 Our teachers post course material on a learning management system and our student’s work primarily through Google Drive and Docs to turn in assignments.
 Each student receives an AHS email, which will be the primary communication method for teachers and students.